nas-col/netsci.nascol.net/school.md

 Time: 17:00 – 18:00

-[igraph](https://igraph.org) is a collection of network analysis tools with the emphasis on efficiency, portability and ease of use.
-The core of igraph is implemented in C and C++, with higher-level interfaces for R, Python and Mathematica.

 [igraph](https://igraph.org) is a high-performance general-purpose library for complex network analysis, designed to be used from high-level languages like R, Python and Mathematica.
 The core library and data structures are implemented in